 How I Never Met Your Mother Part [?] - Happy Happy Sappy

 Kids, in the spring of 2019, I had a brilliant idea to send my best friend at the time a birthday gift.
 I wanted to do something special for her since she was my best friend and all.
-Let's call her Marie - she is pretty southern after all.
-At the time, Marie and I were the best of friends and I absolutely loved her.
+Let's call her Mary Beth - she is pretty southern after all.
+At the time, Mary Beth and I were the best of friends and I absolutely loved her.

-It was Marie's birthday in the end of March and I was too far to even come to her house.
+It was Mary Beth's birthday in the end of March and I was too far to even come to her house.
 So I thought I'd do the next best thing and send something along the lines of a care package.
-To keep it a surprise, I just told Marie that I'd be sending her a greeting card.
+To keep it a surprise, I just told Mary Beth that I'd be sending her a greeting card.
 Nothing too special.

 I thought I'd try to be nice and give her a gift for her birthday.
 It's not much but I thought it was more than enough.
 I remember putting two PS4 games that she'd never played before - Final Fantasy XV and Uncharted: The Nathan Drake Collection.
 I put the artbook and soundtrack from my Life is Strange collectors edition because that was a game she and I loved.